-Do not create any liquid traps when connecting the vapor return line to the vapor line Shear Valve (see Figure 3-9 on page 3-27).
+Do not create any liquid traps when connecting the vapor return line to the vapor line Shear Valve (see Figure 3-9).
 A liquid trap is a low spot in the vapor return line that can accumulate fuel and cause blockage, which could cause a system to fail vapor recovery certification tests or create operation issues with vapor balance nozzles.